An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Problem description

 \section{Problem description}

-The studied {(SSC)} is composed of suppliers, factories, warehouses, customers, airports and seaports{, and is} tailored to support multi-period planning.
-Moreover, there are three types of items in the SSC: raw materials{, final products} and recovered products.
+The studied {(SSC)} is composed of suppliers, factories, warehouses, customers, airports and seaports, and is tailored to support multi-period planning.
+Moreover, there are three types of items in the SSC: raw materials, final products and recovered products.

-Figure \ref{fig:ssc_mota} illustrates {a flow network whose nodes are the {entities} of the SSC, and the arcs represent the flow of goods between the sites.} In this figure, {{the rectangles} represent airports and seaports whereas {the ellipses} represent the remaining entities.} {The double-sided arrows indicate that the corresponding arcs represent the flow of both final products and recovered products between the sites.
-The rightwards arrow represents the arc indicating the flow of raw materials from suppliers to factories.}
+Figure \ref{fig:ssc_mota} illustrates a flow network whose nodes are the entities of the SSC, and the arcs represent the flow of goods between the sites.
+In this figure, the rectangles represent airports and seaports whereas the ellipses represent the remaining entities.
+The double-sided arrows indicate that the corresponding arcs represent the flow of both final products and recovered products between the sites.
+The rightwards arrow represents the arc indicating the flow of raw materials from suppliers to factories.

 Factories employ production technologies to manufacture final products from a bill of raw materials and {may} also use remanufacturing technologies to reuse products.
 The problem allows {the storage} of final products sent from factories to warehouses.
 Factories and warehouses can ship final products to meet customer demands, indicated by the arc linking these entities.
-Customers return recovered products to factories and warehouses after the end of their lifetime.
+Customers return used products to factories and warehouses after the end of their lifetime, which is defined as a parameter measured in \typo{the} number of periods of the planning horizon in the model.
 Warehouses can then return the recovered products {to the} factories.

 Land transportation is responsible for transporting raw materials from suppliers to factories.
-The possible {transportation modes} between factories, warehouses and customers are by land, air or sea.
-Trucks carry items from and to entities through land transportation, {whereas} air and sea transportation are \camila{only} allowed from/to airports or seaport hubs.
+The possible transportation modes between factories, warehouses and customers are by land, air or sea.
+Trucks carry items from and to entities through land transportation, {whereas} air and sea transportation are only allowed from/to airports or seaport hubs.